Mark-Liston/ICT286/README.md

 # ICT286

-Repo for assignment 2 of ICT286
+Development repo for assignment 2 of ICT286